mre/mos6502/README.md

 ## Testing & Validation

-This emulator has been extensively tested and validated:

-- ✅ **[Klaus2m5 Functional Test](https://github.com/Klaus2m5/6502_65C02_functional_tests)** - Passes the comprehensive 6502 functional test suite, which validates all documented opcodes, addressing modes, and status flag behavior through ~30 million instruction execution cycles.

-- ✅ **[solid65](https://github.com/omarandlorraine/solid65)** - Validated through property-based testing using solid65.

-The Klaus2m5 test is particularly significant as it's one of the most rigorous test suites available for 6502 emulators.
-It systematically tests every documented instruction with all addressing modes, edge cases, and flag combinations in both binary and decimal modes.
-Passing this test provides high confidence in the correctness of the emulation.
+This emulator passes the [Klaus2m5 functional test suite](https://github.com/Klaus2m5/6502_65C02_functional_tests), which tests all documented 6502 opcodes with all addressing modes in both binary and decimal modes (~30 million instructions).

+It is also tested with [solid65](https://github.com/omarandlorraine/solid65).

 ## What is the MOS 6502?